 Electronic validation solutions can be set up within an hour, with just a few minutes of training enough to get staff up to speed and using the application.
 If your organisation chooses an online validation service, they don’t need to purchase any additional hardware to support the checks.

 Why not download this guide?

-If your organisation is currently reviewing Right to Work software or your internal processes, please download a .pdf version of this guide.
+If your organisation is currently reviewing Right to Work check software for your internal processes, please download a .pdf version of this guide.